doxeylab/learn-genomics-in-linux/task3/README.md

 ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) Q8) Paste this sequence into your assignment as well as the code you used to extract it.

 ### Advanced: Extracting the rRNAs predicted by barrnap

-Sometimes you may be interested in extracting many genes or regions at once.
+Sometimes you may be interested in extracting multiple genes or regions at once.
 E.g., suppose you want to extract all of the regions corresponding to predicted 16S rRNA sequences.
 In `prokka`, rRNA genes are predicted for you using the `barrnap` tool.

 Here is a two-liner to extract the 16S rRNAs predicted by `barrnap`, and for fun we will also pipe this to `muscle` to do an automatic alignment.